-5.1 The Triassic Period (252 - 201 Mya)7
+5.1 The Triassic Period (252 - 201 Mya)

-Confined to the margins of Greater Lincolnshire west of the River Trent, Triassic rocks represent the oldest beds occurring at the surface.
+Triassic rocks represent the oldest beds within the county of Greater Lincolnshire.
+They form part of a gently dipping sequence of more than 200m thickness that is largely concealed eastwards, down-dip, by the more recent deposits of the River Trent.
+They crop out at the surface on the Isle of Axholme, west of the River Trent, and in the A631 road cutting just east of Gainsborough.
 These beds belong to the Mercia Mudstone Group (previously known as the Keuper Marl).
 They have a very characteristic red colour and a predominantly clayey composition but some have been dolomitised and are greyish green.
-They form the eastern part of a gently dipping sequence of more than 200m thickness that is concealed eastwards, down-dip, by the more recent deposits of the River Trent.
-For the most part they were deposited in a shallow inland sea that occasionally dried out on the margins, when halite (rock salt) and calcium sulphate (gypsum) crystallised as the water evaporated under a hot, dry climate.
+For the most part they were deposited in a shallow inland sea that occasionally dried out on the margins, when halite (rock salt) and calcium sulphate (gypsum) crystallised as the water evaporated in a hot, dry climate.
 In Melwood Quarry, between Owston Ferry and Epworth, bedding surfaces often show interesting sedimentary features such as ripple marks, salt pseudomorphs and, more rarely, rain prints.